yevheniisukhominskiy/yevheniisukhominskiy/README.md

 #### Sup?
 I'm Eugene👋

-***A Backend Java Developer***
+***A Embedded Systems Developer***

-I am looking for beautiful solutions to complex problems.
-Always up for learning new technologies and frameworks.
-Ready for cooperation.
+I work on developing firmware and solutions for embedded systems.
+Always learning new technologies and approaches to improve my skills in this field.

 * 📚Studying Software Engineer at *[State University of Information and Communication Technologies](https://duikt.edu.ua/)*
-* ⌨️Currently working on a personal project using Java.
+* ⌨️Currently working on projects involving microcontrollers and various communication protocols.

-Feel free to contact.
+Looking forward to collaboration and new connections!